RoshanJSingh/CourseGen/README.md

-# Text-to-Learn: AI-Powered Course Generator
+# CourseGen: AI-Powered Course Generator

 Transform any topic into a structured, multi-module online course with AI-powered content generation, interactive elements, and multilingual support.